wangdongustc/AprilTagGenerator/README.md

 download [id_0-8_size_40.00cmx40.00cm.pdf](./id_0-8_size_40.00cmx40.00cm.pdf)

+### !!!
+Important Notice !!!
+**By default the black border size of each tag is set to 2.
+This might cause failure of detections for most apriltag detection implementations.**

+You can use this repo to detect such tags: [huangqinjin/apriltags](https://github.com/huangqinjin/apriltags).
+The reason to use 2 as the border size can be found in this issue: https://github.com/wangdongustc/AprilTagGenerator/issues/2.

 ## Prerequest

 Apriltags cpp library (originally from [MIT](http://people.csail.mit.edu/kaess/apriltags/)): [huangqinjin/apriltags](https://github.com/huangqinjin/apriltags) or [wangdongustc/apriltags](https://github.com/wangdongustc/apriltags)

 You might need [OpenCV](https://github.com/opencv/opencv/) when building the apriltags library, but actually this project only uses the header files of the apriltags library.

-Qt5 Widgets, Svg and Gui are needed to show the GUI and generate the SVG or PDF Vectorgraph Pattern.
+Qt5 Widgets, Svg and Gui are needed to show the GUI and generate the SVG or PDF Vectorgraph Pattern (sudo apt install qt5-default should work on Ubuntu Linux).

 Also this project uses cmake to manage the building process.